nadavbar/node-cntk-fastrcnn/README.md

 Note: The model works with CNTK v2 Models.
 For more info about the CNTK Fast-RCNN implementation, take a look at [this tutorial](https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN) and [this notebook](https://github.com/nadavbar/cntk-fastrcnn/blob/master/frcnn_eval.ipynb).

+The module uses the FRCNNDetector implementation from <a href="https://github.com/CatalystCode/CNTK-FastRCNNDetector">here</a>.

 ### Installation
 Install by running:

 ```
 npm install cntk-fastrcnn
 ```

+## Python Preliminaries

+Since the FRCNN detector uses bits of the CNTK Fast-RCNN implementation it has the same requirements as the CNTK Fast-RCNN training pipeline.

+Before running the code in this repository, please make sure to install the required python packages as described in <a href="https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#setup">the Fast-RCNN CNTK tutorial</a>.

 ###How to use